 5.3.4.1 Observations:

 In reviewing the registry agreement and registrar agreement, the WG notes that the amount of data that contracted parties must share is limited in scope.
-However, the WG observed a number of benefits from integrating data and/or metrics into the policy development process, as described in the Observations to Charter Question C.
+However, the WG observed a number of benefits from integrating data and/or metrics into the policy development process, as described in the observations for Charter Question C.

 These benefits derived from a data-driven process could influence the actions of the affected parties, as the benefits or even harm caused from recommendations are likely to directly impact those parties.
 As a result, while the WG believes that providing data can be time-consuming, the effort may ultimately be worthwhile if it results in better solutions.